AlshammariA/FlakeFlagger/flakiness-predicter/README.md

 python extended_flakeflagger_predicter.py result/your_processed_data.csv result/your_processed_data.csv
 ```

 The `result` should contain the prediction result.
-Please refer to the last hint in `Choise 1: How to replicate our experiment?` section to manipulate different classification arguments.
+Please refer to the last hint in `Choice 1: How to replicate our experiment?` section to manipulate different classification arguments.

 ** Note: using `result/your_processed_data.csv` means we do not use an external dataset for testing (the same we did in our paper by using the cross-validation).
 In fact, this script is capable of having an external dataset for testing.
 However, we encourage you to refer to the paper as we discuss that the flaky tests from `processed_data.csv` are not representing all flaky tests in java projects.
 This means the FlakeFlagger model may not perform well on external dataset.